MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Examples*

-This example creates an array with substrings from the specified string based on the specified character as the delimiter:
+These examples create an array with substrings from the specified string based on the specified delimiter character:

 ```
 split('a**b**c', '**')